20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Drake Bay

-It’s only been about 10 years since Drake Bay has electricity and internet, and the vast majority of the inhabitants still live a very off-the-grid, laid back lifestyle.
-There are tons of accommodations and restaurants for every taste and budget here.
+It’s only been about 10 years since Drake Bay has electricity and internet, and the vast majority of the inhabitants still live a very off-the-grid, laid-back lifestyle.
+Even with that though, there are tons of accommodations and restaurants for every taste and budget here.

 Pin Me!